 Paid Search Marketing

 If you’ve already created a successful Google AdWords campaign, a great way to drive more leads through PPC is to start to expand to platforms outside of AdWords, like Microsoft’s adCenter, which allows you to place ads on Bing, Yahoo! and their partner sites.
-(And now that WordStream PPC Advisor offers support for adCenter in addition to AdWords, it’s the perfect time to learn.)
+(And now that WordStream Advisor offers support for adCenter in addition to AdWords, it’s the perfect time to learn.)

 Many of the fundamental best practices for being successful in Google AdWords also hold true for creating a successful adCenter campaign, but the platform definitely has some distinct wrinkles.
 If you’re starting to advertise with adCenter, or thinking about getting started, there are several great informational resources available to help you get more out of your campaigns.